OscarAzeem/Courses_Info/funny_querys.md

     2. **UNDO:**
         * It's used to stored all the undo data, when rollback a transaction if neccesary.
     3. **TEMPORARY:**
-        * It's used to stored all the temporary data, for example, when you are running a sql statement this tablespace is used to store sort or Join operations.
+        * It's used to stored all the temporary data, for example, when you are running a sql statement this tablespace is **used to store sort or Join operations.**
+        * [The temporary tablespace called TEMP](https://stackoverflow.com/questions/11839576/ora-01652-unable-to-extend-temp-segment-by-in-tablespace "TEMP tablespace") which is used internally by database for operations like distinct, joins,etc. Since my query(which has 4 joins) fetches almost 50 million records the TEMP tablespace does not have that much space to occupy all data.
+Hence the query fails even though my tablespace has free space
 * **DEFAULT TABLESPACES:**
     1. **SYSTEM:**
         * It's used by the Oracle server to manage the database.
 Contains the data dictionary and tables that contain administrative information about the database.